DEPARTMENT OF COMMERCE

 FUNCTIONS

-[photo, World Trade Center, at Inner Harbor, 401 East Pratt St, Baltimore, Maryland] In October 2015, the former Department of Business and Economic Development first was renamed the Department of Economic Competitiveness and Commerce (Chapter 141, Acts of 2015), and then, by Executive Order, the Department of Commerce (Executive Order 01.01.2015.22).
+[photo, World Trade Center, at Inner Harbor, 401 East Pratt St, Baltimore, Maryland] In October 2015, the former Department of Business and Economic Development first was renamed the Department of Economic Competitiveness and Commerce by the General Assembly (Chapter 141, Acts of 2015), and then also in October 2015, the Governor renamed it as the Department of Commerce (Executive Order 01.01.2015.22).
 At that time, the Maryland Economic Development Commission became responsible for overseeing the Department's operations (Code Economic Development Article, sec.
 2.5-202).
-In July 2016, by statute, the Department of Commerce adopted its present name (Chapter 338, Acts of 2016).
+Thereafter, in July 2016, the General Assembly renamed it as the Department of Commerce by statute (Chapter 338, Acts of 2016).

 To stimulate the economy and generate jobs in Maryland, the Department of Commerce promotes biotechnology, attracts new businesses, encourages the expansion and retention of existing facilities, and provides financial assistance and training.
 Maryland's attributes are publicized by the Department, which markets local products at home and abroad to stimulate economic development, international trade, and tourism.
 The Department also invests in the arts and promotes film production in Maryland.